AravindVasudev/regex_helper/README.md

 # Regex Helper

 ## What?
-The tool simply highlights regex matches from your expression.
+A simple tool that highlights your regular expression matches.

 ## Why?
-A lot of online tools store your test data; makes them unusable with corp data.
+A lot of online tools store your data; making them unusable with sensitive data.
 This tool does the most basic version of helping you validate your regex.
 It's frontend all the way down!

-Also, the whole implementation is a single svelte component so if you don't me, spend 10 minutes skimming through the source and deploying it yourself.
+Also, the whole implementation is a single svelte component so if you don't trust me, spend 10 minutes skimming through the source and deploying it yourself.

 ## How?